DSR-RHIT/me447-visualizing-data/cm/cm201_strip-plot.md

 <a href="#top">Top of page</a>

-## publication
+## data table

-We start with a data table.
-For this particular data set, a two-way table is appropriate for displaying the data.
+Univariate data with two categories is easily summarized in a two-way table.

 First we count the numbers of competitors by event and sex,

 ``` r
 speed_ski_table <- speed_ski %>%